 Tesla Insane+ mode

-The Insane+ mode is only available in the Model S P85D models that have not been upgraded to the paid Ludicrous option.
+The Insane+ mode is only available in the Model S P85D models and the older P90D models that have not been upgraded to the paid Ludicrous option.
 This mode is activated in the same way as the Ludicrous+ via a button in the acceleration settings and offers the possibility to preheat the battery to the optimum operating temperature for maximum performance.

 Tesla Ludicrous mode